Documentation — version 12

 Data » Online Spreadsheet with data for countries, regions and global — v12

 Period 1800-1970, main source: v7, by Mattias Lindgren

-We use the data from our own version 7 below, which is based on 100 sources compiled by Mattias Lindgren, who also assessed the fatal impacts of the biggest disasters in history and made rough guesstimates showing in the charts as sudden dips in life expectancy.
+We use the data from our own version 7 below, which is based on 100 sources compiled by Klara Johansson and Mattias Lindgren, Mattias also assessed the fatal impacts of the biggest disasters in history and made rough guesstimates showing in the charts as sudden dips in life expectancy.

 Period 1970-2016, main source: IHME

 We used the Global Burden of Disease Study 2017 which has data for 1990-2017, from IHME, the Institute for Health Metrics and Evaluation, University of Washington, Seattle, published in November 2018.
 Accessed on October 14, 2019.
 Back to 1970, we use data from the Global Burden of Disease Study 2016 of the Institute for Health Metrics and Evaluation (IHME) of the University of Washington, Seattle; which has data for 1970-2016 and it was published in September 2017.
 Annual estimates were downloaded from the GBD results tool http://ghdx.healthdata.org/gbd-results-tool; and data for every five years can be found in Appendix Table 6, published in the Lancet article, zip file downloaded here using a file named IHME_GBD_2017_MORT_1950_2017_SR_TABLE_6_Y2018M11D08.XLSX and Appendix Table 13A published with the Lancet article, zip file downloaded here using a file named IHME_GBD_2016_MORTALITY_1970_2016_APPENDIX_TABLE_13A_Y2017M09D14.XLSX